brunch/iced-coffee-script-brunch/README.md

 [brunch](http://brunch.io).

 ## Usage
+Install the plugin via npm with `npm install --save iced-coffee-script-brunch`.

+Or, do manual install:

-Add `"iced-coffee-script-brunch": "x.y.z"` to `package.json` of your brunch app.
+* Add `"iced-coffee-script-brunch": "x.y.z"` to `package.json` of your brunch app.
   Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"iced-coffee-script-brunch": "git+ssh://git@github.com:brunch/iced-coffee-script-brunch.git"`.
+* If you want to use git version of plugin, add `"iced-coffee-script-brunch": "git+ssh://git@github.com:brunch/iced-coffee-script-brunch.git"`.